RIT/NTID Need-Based Grants

 - RIT/NTID Need-Based Grants

-- Renewal of RIT and/or NTID aid requires demonstrated financial need as determined by the Office of Financial Aid and Scholarships and may be received up to 8 semesters of full-time attendance in coursework applicable to the student program of study (Bachelor’s), 4 semesters (Associate) unless approved by the Office of Financial Aid and Scholarships.
+- Renewal of RIT and/or NTID grants require demonstrated financial need as determined by the Office of Financial Aid and Scholarships and may be received up to 8 semesters of full-time attendance in coursework applicable to the student program of study (Bachelor’s) and up to 4 semesters of full-time attendance in coursework applicable to the student program of study (Associate) unless approved by the Office of Financial Aid and Scholarships.

-- Aid amounts are subject to increase or decrease if significant changes in demonstrated need occur.
+- Grant amounts are subject to increase or decrease if significant changes in demonstrated need occur.

-- Federal aid programs require a student to meet Satisfactory Academic Progress (SAP) toward degree completion.
+- Federal grant programs require a student to meet Satisfactory Academic Progress (SAP) toward degree completion.
 State grant programs have different SAP requirements than federal aid programs.

 RIT Need-Based Grants